DanTeegan/AWS_webapp/README.md

 npm install

 ```
-This is the provisions.sh file.
-It allow for automation of the following:
+Provisions allow for the automation of the following:
 - Installing packages
 - Configuring files
 - Syncing files